androlopez1/ParatytechChallenge/README.md

 ## Running Tests

-To run all tests, run
+To run all tests:

 ```bash
 python -m pytest
 ```

+Remember to keep the application main server running in order to get the test responses correctly.

 ## Important Notes:
 - The app is using threading module to achieve concurrency, however, another options could be considered depending on the requirements, like celery.
-- The app is using application factory to reach modularization and scalability.
+- The app is using application factory to reach modularization, scalability and maintainability.
-- Could be a good idea to handle user sessions to improve concurrency, but time restrictions avoid the implementation.
+- Could be a good idea to handle user sessions to improve concurrency, but time restrictions avoided the implementation.
-- Due to time limit cuota of the free GCP respurces, containers with docker were not implemented that could be the best option to deploy to QA and other stages.
+- Due to limited quota of the free GCP resources, containers with docker were not implemented that could be the best option to deliver to QA and other stages.